claydotio/clay-mobile/specs/game-discovery.md

   * For now we can have a toggle beneath the categories.
   * Cristian can work on a smarter way to display this

+### BACKEND
+* For now, grab data from MySQL since entire developer dashboard is tied to it
+* No other database for this stage since the primary use is just to display games
+* Separate node.js server for this app
+* Horizontally scalable

 ### USERS
 1. Kik Users
   * Age: 52% 13-18, 23% 19-25, 25% 26+